 Depending on the types of tools selected, establishing a formal adoption process in the community may require meetings with elected and appointed officials, and may require public notice of such meetings.
 The facilitator and/or project manager should work with the appropriate staff within the community to ensure that the necessary checkpoints are met, including public meetings, public hearings, public notifications, and required staff reports.
 Agendas for public meetings and hearings fill up quickly, so planning ahead is essential.
-The approval and/or adoption process should be refined following this work session and with Work Session 6 as additional details become available.
+The approval and/or adoption process should be refined following this work session and with Work Session 5 as additional details become available.

-Facilitator Note: Approval and/or Adoption Could be Deferred to Work Session 6
+Facilitator Note: Approval and/or Adoption Could be Deferred to Work Session 5

-Depending on available time remaining in this Work Session 5, the facilitator may choose to defer the discussion on approval and/or adoption to Work Session 6.
+Depending on available time remaining in this Work Session 4, the facilitator may choose to defer the discussion on approval and/or adoption to Work Session 5.

-Read the "Implementation and Enforcement" subsection under "Implementing Planning Tools and Strategies"- pp.214-218 in the Planning for Hazards guide, planningforhazards.com/implementing-planning-tools-and-strategies

-- 2. Browse FEMA's Local Mitigation Handbook, Task 7 Keep the Plan Current pp. 7-1 to 7-38, fema.gov/media-library-data/20130726-1910-25045-9160/fema\local\mitigation\handbook.pdf - 3.
+- Read the "Implementation and Enforcement" subsection under "Implementing Planning Tools and Strategies"- pp.214-218 in the Planning for Hazards guide, planningforhazards.com/implementing-planning-tools-and-strategies - 2.
+Browse FEMA's Local Mitigation Handbook, Task 7 Keep the Plan Current pp. 7-1 to 7-38, fema.gov/media-library-data/20130726-1910-25045-9160/fema\local\mitigation\handbook.pdf - 3.
 Submit additional feedback related to draft implementation tools to the facilitator and/or project manager. - 4.
 Establish timeline for adoption/approval of planning implementation tools.

-WORK SESSION 6 - ESTABLISH IMPLEMENTATION AND MAINTENANCE PROCEDURES
+WORK SESSION 5- ESTABLISH IMPLEMENTATION AND MAINTENANCE PROCEDURES

 The purpose of this final work session is to establish protocols for implementation and maintenance of the planning tools and to discuss next steps in your community's hazard risk reduction efforts.
-Prior to this work session, the working group will receive final drafts of the planning tools and will discuss how the tools will be administered, monitored, and amended over time and will discuss further involvement of the working group.
+Prior to this work session, the working group will receive final drafts of the planning tools and will discuss how the tools will be administered, monitored, and amended over time how the working group will continue to be involved.

-The sixth (and final) work session should occur after final draft implementation tools have been distributed, or approximately one or two months after Work Session 5.
+The fifth (and final) work session should occur after final draft implementation tools have been distributed, or approximately one or two months after Work Session 4.
+Some communities may opt not to reconvene the working group for this final work session, especially those that identified a post-adoption strategy during earlier work sessions or offline conversations.